 The AHCA is concerned the Elder Justice Task Forces will promote the idea that quality care delivered by nursing homes is on the decline, though recent data indicates that nursing home deficiencies have fallen.

 Regardless of the debate, one thing is for certain—elderly citizens residing in nursing homes deserve to be treated with compassion and respect.
-If you suspect your loved one has been neglected or abused by nursing home staff, the accomplished nursing home abuse lawyers at The Bell Law Firm will help you fight for the justice and compensation your loved one deserves.
+If you suspect your loved one has been neglected or abused by nursing home staff, the accomplished nursing home abuse lawyers at Stewart Bell, PLLC will help you fight for the justice and compensation your loved one deserves.